AlexandreZani/alexandrezani.github.io/_posts/2015-02-14-chocolate-hazelnut-butter.md

 - 2 oz of 70% dark chocolate.
 (Scharffenberger's baking bar)
 - 1-2 tablespoons of honey

+Recipes online recommended some Canola oil, but I decided to see how things would turn out without.

 #### Process ####

 - This recipe was dependent upon the awesome power of the Vitamix.